Schumilex5/Google-Drive-Link-Transformer/README.md

 # Google Drive Link Transformer

+I made this for personal use, I needed a free way to store images for my fan wiki project, google drive was an obvious long term solution but I had issues with displaying images using the default link format.

 This small utility scans a Google Drive folder (recursively) and writes viewable links for each file into `links.txt` files placed in a local folder structure that mirrors the Drive folder tree.

 Prerequisites